Ecuador Ecolodges

 Sustainable activity: spend the night in one of the Ecuador eco lodges run by indigenous communities.
 Go on a night safari to spot caimans (related to crocodiles and alligators but distinct).

-Andes (La Sierra) – the Andes run right through Ecuador, offering a unique highland ecosystem of volcanoes, lakes, and páramos (highland grasslands).
+Andes (La Sierra) – the Andes run right through Ecuador.
+They offer a unique highland ecosystem of volcanoes, lakes, and páramos (highland grasslands).

 Flora: